ankur8931/js-hacking/README.md

 11. xmlhttpreq-fetch.js - Fetch email from provided URL using XML http request

 12. data-exfil.js - Exfiltration of Credit card information to the attacker server

+13. csrf-token.js - Extract CSRF token and submit to web